-The book begins in Lisburn, near Belfast.
+The book opens in Lisburn, near Belfast.
 The Ferris family are Catholics in a predominantly Protestant town at the height of the 'Troubles'.
-Neighbours are burnt out of their homes and the kids he is playing football with in the street become violent enemies as soon as the game is over.
-He re-lives his childhood and teens with brutal candour laced with black humour.
-Interwoven with the story of Northern Ireland is the love story of Paul and his future wife Geraldine.
+Ferris re-lives his childhood and teens with brutal candour laced with black humour.

-THE BOY ON THE SHED is a moving, well-written account of a life, as well as lifting the lid on some of the biggest names in football.
+THE BOY ON THE SHED is a beautifully written account of a life, but it also lifts the lid on big personalities at Newcastle United.